 By Daniel Bases and Edward Krudy

-NEW YORK (Reuters) - A possible levee breach in northern New Jersey on Tuesday, flooded three towns with 4 to 5 feet of water in the wake of Hurricane Sandy, prompting the evacuation of hundreds from their homes.
+NEW YORK (Reuters) - An unprecedented tidal surge in northern New Jersey on Tuesday flooded three towns with a wall of water well over 5 feet high in the wake of Hurricane Sandy, prompting the evacuation of thousands of people from their homes.

-There were no immediate reports of any fatalities and rescue workers took approximately 200 residents out of the danger zone while some others left on their accord.
+There were no immediate reports of any fatalities and rescue workers have taken out several hundred residents from the danger zone to temporary shelters.
+Others left of their own accord.

 "They are wet and they are cold and they have lost their homes and their property.
 It is very sad," Baratta said.